 Simple formula fuels mushroom success

-This year marks the 40th anniversary of Tan Truong’s arrival in Canada.
+2020 marked the 40th anniversary of Tan Truong’s arrival in Canada.

 Like thousands of other Vietnamese refugees, in 1980 he made a treacherous journey across the Pacific Ocean in search of a new life that took him to the shores of British Columbia.
 With no knowledge of English, Truong relied on a staunch work ethic to find his way.
 His Canadian journey started with work as a chicken catcher on a poultry farm, but he soon found his way to a mushroom farm.